Hyurl/enhance-req-res/README.md

 ### Request

+The Request interface extends IncomingMessage/Http2ServerRequest with more properties and methods.

 Some of these properties are read-only for security reasons, that means you won't be able to modified them.

+- `stream` The Http2Stream object backing the request (only for http2).
 - `urlObj` An object parsed by [url6](https://github.com/hyurl/url6) module.
     Be aware of `urlObj.auth`, which is actually sent by http `Basic Authendication`.